Describing Quasi-Graphic Matroids: On quasi-graphic matroids

 There are two cases.
 The first is that at least two components of $B$ meet $X$.
 In this case, since each of these components meets $S$ in at least 2 vertices and $S$ has only 4 vertices, these two are the only components of $B$.
 Let $v$ be an endpoint of $x$.
-Since $\Ff$ is nondegenerate, there is some $C \in \Ff$ not containing $v$.
+Since $\Ff$ is non-degenerate, there is some $C \in \Ff$ not containing $v$.
 Thus $C$ must be contained in some component $Y_1$ of $B$.
 Let $Y_2$ be the other component. $Y_2$ cannot also contain a cycle in $\Ff$, since $r(B) = r(M) - 1 = |V(B)| - 1$.
 But $Y_2$ cannot contain a cycle in $\Ll$ either, since $(\Bb, \Ll, \Ff)$ is proper.
 So $Y_2$ is balanced, and has precisely 2 vertices in $S$, so as above it consists of a single edge $y$.
 But then $x$ and $y$ are in series in $G$, and so neither $\Ll/x$ nor $\Ff/x$ can be degenerate.

 The second case is that only one component $Y$ of $B$ meets $X$.
 Then $Y$ must contain at least one further vertex of $S$, and since $S$ has only 4 vertices $Y$ must contain $S$ and so in fact $B$ must be connected.
 In this case, since $r(B) = r(M) - 1 = |V(B)| - 1$ we must have that $B$ is balanced.
 Since $\Ff$ is not degenerate, there are disjoint cycles $C_1$ and $C_2$ in $\Ff$.
 Then $C_1$ and $C_2$ must meet $A$ in different edges, so one of them, say $C_1$, must contain $x$.
-Then $C_1/x$ and $C_2$ are disjoint cycles in $\Ff/x$, which is therefore also nondegenerate.
-Similarly $\Ll/x$ is nondegenerate.
+Then $C_1/x$ and $C_2$ are disjoint cycles in $\Ff/x$, which is therefore also non-degenerate.
+Similarly $\Ll/x$ is non-degenerate.

-By the minimality of $M$, $M/x$ can be obtained via 2-sums of a single 3-connected matroid as in the statement with graphic matroids, and hence so can $M$, giving the desired contradiction. \end{proof}
+By the minimality of $M$, $M/x$ can be obtained via 2-sums of graphic matroids and a single 3-connected matroid as in the statement of the theorem.
+Hence so can $M$, giving the desired contradiction. \end{proof}

 We use $r_G$ to denote the rank function of $M(G)$ ($r$ is used for the rank function of $M$).
 We define $d$ to be $(r(A) - r_G(A)) + (r(B) - r_G(B))$.
-Then the equation for the order of $(A,B)$ tells us that $1 = r(A) + r(B) - r(E) = (r_G(A) + r_G(B) - r_G(E)) - 1 + d \geq d$ since $G$ is 2-connected.
+Then the equation for the order of $(A,B)$ tells us that $1 = r(A) + r(B) - r(E(G)) = (r_G(A) + r_G(B) - r_G(E(G))) - 1 + d \geq d$, since $G$ is 2-connected.
 So one of $r(A) - r_G(A)$ or $r(B) - r_G(B)$, without loss of generality the second, must be zero.
 Thus $B$ is balanced.
 Since every component of $A$ meets $S$ in at least 2 vertices we have $c_A \leq |S|/2$.
 Since by the claim every component of $B$ meets $S$ in at least 3 vertices we have $c_B \leq |S|/3$.